Dennis Eichhorn: Comics

 Before becoming a comics writer, Eichhorn had read the work of Justin Green, Robert Crumb, Frank Stack, and Harvey Pekar.
 (The Rocket had occasionally run Pekar's strips while Eichhorn worked there.)

 In the early 1980s, Eichhorn met cartoonist Peter Bagge in Seattle.
 This led to Eichhorn's inclusion in Weirdo magazine, which Bagge edited at that time.
-Eichhorn began writing autobiographical stories for sequential illustration, which he described as "regurgitations of pithy stories I'd regaled my friends with for years."
+Eichhorn began writing autobiographical stories for sequential illustration, which he described as "anecdotal tales gleaned from [his] life's experiences".
 The first two were rendered by Carel Moiseiwitsch and Michael Dougan.
 This led to Eichhorn's creation of the anthology series Real Stuff, published from 1990 to 1995 by Seattle-based Fantagraphics.

 Eichhorn followed Pekar's example of writing true stories for others to illustrate, but unlike Pekar, Eichhorn emphasized action-filled tales of sex, substance abuse, and violence, many taking place in Eichhorn's native state of Idaho.
 The title was an amalgamation of two preexisting comic book titles: Mark Zingarelli's Real Life and Peter Bagge's Neat Stuff.
 Stories in the Eisner Award-nominated series were illustrated by many artists, including Ed Brubaker, Rick Altergott, Donna Barr, Lynda Barry, Jim Blanchard, Ariel Bordeaux, Chester Brown, Bob Crabb, Julie Doucet, Éric Thériault, Gene Fama, Mary Fleener, Ellen Forney, Renee French, Roberta Gregory, Aline Kominsky-Crumb, Peter Kuper, Paul Mavrides, Pat Moriarity, Joe Sacco, Triangle-Slash, Holly Tuttle, J. R. Williams, Jim Woodring, Mark Zingrarelli, and numerous others.
 After nine issues, Fantagraphics experienced problems shipping Real Stuff to Canada and the United Kingdom because of the explicit sexual content, and a sexually explicit spin-off series Real Smut was created in 1992, to remove that material from Real Stuff.

 From 1992 until 2006 Eichhorn wrote comic stories (as well as articles and book reviews) for Scram magazine, a Los Angeles music publication.

 In 1993 Eichhorn funded Starhead Comix's publication of Real Schmuck comix.
 He also paid for Starhead's publication of two other titles, The Amazing Adventures of Ace International in 1993 and Northwest Cartoon Cookery in 1995.
 He fell out with his publisher Fantagraphics in 1995.

 In 2004, Top Shelf Productions released The Legend of Wild Man Fischer, a collection of comic book stories about the outsider musician (most of which had appeared in Real Stuff) which Eichhorn co-authored with artists J. R. Williams and Holly Tuttle.
 In that same year, Swifty Morales Press published Real Stuff by Dennis P. Eichhorn and a Host of Artists, a collection of stories from Eichhorn's comic books and other sources.
-Eichhorn said that the preponderance of violent stories in this book resulted from the publisher's selection of material, pointing out that the book contains approximately one-fifth of his output.
+Eichhorn said that the preponderance of violent stories in this book resulted from the publisher's selection of material, pointing out that the book contains "less than a quarter" of his output as of October 2003.

 Eichhorn entered into an agreement with Boing Boing in 2013 to post some of his old Real Stuff comics online.

 Eichhorn's work was mentioned, though not reprinted, in the 2015 and 2016 editions of The Best American Comics.